zenml-io/zenml/docs/book/cloud-guide/aws/overview.md

 * An [ECS registry can be used as a container registry](../../mlops_stacks/container_registries/amazon_ecr.md) stack component to host images of your pipelines.

-## Sagemaker
+## SageMaker

 Amazon SageMaker is a fully managed machine learning service.
 With SageMaker, data scientists and developers can quickly build and train machine learning models, and then directly deploy them into a production-ready hosted environment.
 [Learn more here](https://docs.aws.amazon.com/sagemaker/latest/dg/whatis.html).

-* You can use [Sagemaker as a step operator](../../mlops_stacks/step_operators/amazon_sagemaker.md) to run specific steps from your pipeline using it as the backend.
+* You can use [SageMaker as a step operator](../../mlops_stacks/step_operators/amazon_sagemaker.md) to run specific steps from your pipeline using it as the backend.

 ## Relational Database Service (RDS)